While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Directions to Travertine Hot Springs

 The Travertine Hot Springs are located along a dirt road off of Jack Sawyer Road.
+Most of the drive is on major roads, but the last 1.1 miles will be unpaved.

 - From Mammoth Lakes take the US-395 N, or from Bridgeport take the US-395 S.